The-An0nym/forum/README.md

 - Keep logout or change to fetch()
 - Make initial load with PHP, all subsequent calls with Fetch (-> Makes refreshing faster by ~100ms.
 Subsequent calls via API are ~100ms faster than refreshing)
 - Check if directory (thread or category) exists before adding posts/threads to them
+- Implement Slug, Name & ID for each thread and topic

 - Make clearance levels and moderation tools
 - Make notification system